THE AI PURCHASE CHANNEL

 We think the AI Purchase Channel will be the dominant discovery and decision channel for considered consumer purchases by the early 2030s, and a meaningful share of every consumer purchase by then.
 Google search will not disappear; it will become the long-tail backstop the way directory listings became under it.

-AI agents acting on behalf of shoppers will account for a large and growing share of channel traffic.
-Brand teams will need to be legible to two audiences simultaneously: the human, who reads emotionally, and the agent, which reads literally.
+The delegated mode will grow fast.
+More shoppers will hand their buying jobs to personal AI agents — OpenClaw, Hermes, the next ten that will exist by then — and step back.
+Brand teams will need to be legible to two audiences simultaneously: the human, who reads emotionally and stays in the conversation when the stakes are high, and the AI, which reads literally and decides on evidence.
 The brands that already write for both will pull away.

 Personalisation will deepen until it is effectively a 1:1 channel.
 Two shoppers asking the same assistant the same question will get different recommendations based on what the assistant has learned about each of them.
 Brand strategy will shift from "be famous to many" to "be exactly right for some, and let the assistant find them."
 This favours the disciplined challenger over the diffuse incumbent.